 Sometimes medical doctors use information for research or experiments.
-In doc-pat-relationship by medical research The doctor has to ask the patient for permission about using the patient for research or for drug tests.
-The problem which could increase in the future is, that medical research must be controlled in order to reduce the interference with nature.
+In doc-patrelationships, for medical research, the doctor has to ask the patient for permission to use the patient for research or for drug tests.
+The problem which could increase in the future is that medical research must be controlled in order to reduce the interference with nature.